Hudson Bay Railway (1910): Progressive extensions

 In December 1898, the emerging rail network became the Canadian Northern Railway (CNoR).
-A new federal charter granted the following year, comprised extensive new routes.
+A new federal charter granted the following year comprised extensive new routes.

-During May to the beginning of October, 1899, track laying extended 50 km to Swan River.
+During May to the beginning of October 1899, track laying extended 50 km to Swan River.

 The next year, tracks extended 150 km to Erwood, Saskatchewan.
 It is unclear if the weekly train from Swan River to Erwood ran regularly after 1904.
 Prompted by the federal government, further work began in 1907.
 In 1908, the line from Winnipeg reached the banks of the Saskatchewan River at The Pas.

 Final leg

 CNoR refused to build further north without massive government assistance.
 That year, the Government of Canada committed to constructing a line north from The Pas, and in 1910 the Hudson Bay Railway was formed.
 Mackenzie and Mann, the successful bidders, bridged the river in 1910–1911, and between 1910 and the start of World War I in 1914, laid steel 334 mi to Kettle Rapids (located at present day Gillam).
 Port Nelson, 100 mi away, had been selected as the terminus owing to the shorter distance and easier terrain.
 The town site was cleared and infrastructure erected from 1912, and the completed rail bed reached there, but resources diverted for the war effort limited the latter project.
 All town and railway construction ceased in 1917, leaving a ghost town.

 In 1915, the Canadian Government Railways assumed administration of the line.
 To resolve CNoR's dire financial predicament, the federal government effectively took control of the company in 1917.

 Both the line and CNoR later merged into Canadian National Railway (CNR).

 In 1925 developers sponsored an excursion to Port Nelson, to attract investors to finance the continuation of the route.
-Early Canadian filmmaker Frank Holmes directed a 52-minute film, entitled Seaport of the Prairies, documenting the endeavour.
-Participants included Charles Frederick Gray, the Mayor of Winnipeg, and William Ivens, a MLA, and J.L.
+Early Canadian filmmaker Frank Holmes directed a 52-minute film, Seaport of the Prairies, documenting the endeavour.
+Participants included Charles Frederick Gray, the Mayor of Winnipeg, and William Ivens, an MLA, and J.L.
 Thomas, founder of the North Country Tourist Association.
 Development opportunities included ore resources, pulp and paper, hydro-electric, and grain shipping.